 The 1.0µF shunt capacitor provides a low-pass filter to de-emphasize the audio into the flat computer input for RX voice audio.
-Otherwise, your audio may sound tinny (like Tone control turned fully clockwise).
+Otherwise the audio may sound tinny (like Tone control turned fully clockwise).

 PC-Radio interface: Squelch Control

 It assumes that your radio has a TNC port, with 3..15V “shorted to ground” to transmit.
-You put your transmit audio from the PC Line out into the radio’s TNC port “Data In” pin, and the computer Line In to the radio’s TNC port “1200 baud Data Out” port.
+Connect transmit audio from the PC Line out into the radio’s TNC port “Data In” pin, and the computer Line In to the radio’s TNC port “1200 baud Data Out” port.

 It is also possible to use the microphone jack and speaker audio if no TNC port exists.
 Using the microphone jack for Line Out audio requires you to check to be sure there is no DC voltage on the mic pin!
 You might damage your radio otherwise.
 Use a 1.0 µF capacitor to block the DC.

 Using the speaker jack for Line In audio is undesirable, since volume control changes upset audio levels, but sometimes that’s the only recourse.
 In some cases, you may have too high an audio level.
 Consider then constructing a voltage divider, with a 10000 ohm series and 1000 ohm shunt resistor.